-It could be something specific or something a bit more general but either way, there’s something you haven’t managed to do in the way that you’d like and you find yourself stalling, moving forwards too slowly or worse, going backwards instead of making progress.
-When that happens, how many times have you found yourself declaring that you need to work on your confidence, either to yourself or others?
+It could be something specific or something a bit more general, but either way there’s something you haven’t managed to do in the way that you’d like.
+You find yourself stalling, moving forwards too slowly, or worse, going backwards instead of making progress.
+When that happens, how many times have you found yourself declaring that you need to work on your confidence—either to yourself or others?

-Whether it’s once, a few times or even hundreds of times, you’ve probably started thinking about and searching for ways in which you can increase your confidence.
-Books, courses, workshops and maybe even using natural products to help relax you and aid in decreasing any anxiety you may have felt.
+Whether it’s once, a few times or even hundreds of times, you’ve probably started thinking about, and searching for, ways to increase your confidence.
+Books, courses, workshops and maybe even using natural products to help relax you and aid in decreasing any anxiety you’ve felt.
 Maybe you decided to simply adopt the ‘just do it’ rule.

 None of those things are bad.
-If you find something that can help you in some way then of course, use it but what if the fact that you’re stagnant or your slow progress were nothing to do with a lack of confidence in the first place?
+If you find something that can help you in some way then use it, but what if the fact that you’re stagnant or your slow progress were nothing to do with a lack of confidence in the first place?

 You see, things have been a bit start/stop here at The Confidence Haven so things haven’t been moving forward in the way that I thought they would.
-I knew I wanted the website and blog to be centered around quiet/shy/introvert women, confidence and making changes in your life and I’ve had many ideas as to what I could put out there but that’s been the problem all along.
+I knew I wanted the website and blog to be centred around quiet/shy/introvert women, confidence and making changes in life.
+I’ve had many ideas as to what I could put out there, but that’s been the problem all along.

-I could’ve convinced myself that it’s a confidence issue; that I need to develop more confidence in order to put myself ‘out there’ and move things forward but like I said, I’ve barely thought about becoming more confident for a couple of years or so and I already knew that it wasn’t about that, not in this particular situation anyway.
+I could’ve convinced myself that it’s a confidence issue; that I need to develop more confidence in order to put myself ‘out there’ and move things forward.
+But as I said, I’ve barely thought about becoming more confident for a couple of years or so, and I already knew that it wasn’t about that.
+At least, not in this particular situation.

 You don’t have a confidence issue

 And that’s where the stopping/starting came in.
-Yes, I knew I wanted to start this website/blog and yes I’ve had a number of ideas but the thing that ‘hit’ me just the other day was that that’s all I’ve mainly had for The Confidence Haven; Ideas.
+Yes, I knew I wanted to start this website/blog, and yes I’ve had a number of ideas, but the thing that ‘hit’ me just the other day was that that’s all I’ve mainly had for The Confidence Haven: lot’s of Ideas.

-Another thing is that you may think you have a clear aim in mind but if that goal isn’t really in line with whatever is truly important to you at this point in time, then things might feel off in some way.
+Another thing is that you may think you have a clear aim in mind, but if that goal isn’t in line with whatever is truly important to you at this point in time things might feel off in some way.